 This laboratory has a joint teaching / research mission in three areas: (a) industrial automation and automated manufacturing systems, (b) rapid product development technologies, and (c) the use of autonomous systems technologies in industrial and defense applications.
 This laboratory is used to support both the undergraduate and graduate introduction to industrial automation classes as well as a two-course sequence in Autonomous Vehicle Systems Design.
-The lab also supports senior design projects, independent studies projects, and also supports funded research in the areas of automated process development, rapid prototyping, and workforce development activities.
+The lab also supports senior design projects, independent studies projects, and funded research in the areas of automated process development, rapid prototyping, and workforce development activities.

 Micro Manufacturing Lab

 The micro manufacturing lab has research and teaching capability for fabricating very small, high precision mechanical parts.
 The lab is capable of fabricating plastic, aluminum, and steel parts.
 It is currently being used to fabricate micro reactors for bio fuels and coal liquidification.
 Funding for projects have included private companies as well as The Department of Energy.